Highlights of the Program

 • Applying a framework selecting overhead underground or spacer cable by cost risk exposure and speed

-Q&A SESSION ON CHOOSING OVERHEAD UNDERGROUND AND SPACER CABLE SOLUTIONS
+Q&A SESSION ON CHOOSING OVERHEAD, UNDERGROUND, AND SPACER CABLE SOLUTIONS

 BUILDING ENERGY INFRASTRUCTURE RESILIENCE AGAINST FIRE AND EXPLOSION RISKS